istio/istio/cni/README.md

         - CNI installer will try to look for the config file under the mounted CNI net dir based on file name extensions (`.conf`, `.conflist`)
         - the file name can be explicitly set by `CNI_CONF_NAME` env var
         - the program inserts `CNI_NETWORK_CONFIG` into the `plugins` list in `/etc/cni/net.d/${CNI_CONF_NAME}`
+- `ambient-ds` container
+    - monitors existing resources to update the ambient mesh as needed

 - `istio-cni`
     - CNI plugin executable copied to `/opt/cni/bin`